 Rot-Resistant Wood: What Wood Is Best for Long-Lasting Projects

+Building with wood outdoors means facing a harsh reality: not every species can withstand years of rain, heat, and insects.
 Pick the wrong material for fences, decks, or siding, and you’ll be dealing with rot, decay, and costly repairs sooner than you expect.

 Rot-resistant wood changes that equation by offering strength, longevity, and better protection against the elements.